rpy2/rpy2/doc/source/overview.rst

 This is developped with R-2.7.1 and Python-2.5.2.
 R-2.8.0-dev is sometimes tested, and it does seem to work well.

-Compatibility with Python 2.4 is expected but it was observed to segfault on rare occasions (and the cause is not yet identified).

 Download
 ^^^^^^^^